borisdayma/lightning-kitti/README.md

 You can also run [sweeps](https://docs.wandb.com/sweeps/) to optimize automatically hyper-parameters.

+*Note*: this example has been adapted from Pytorch-Lightning examples.

 ## Usage

 1. Install dependencies through `requirements.txt`, `Pipfile` or manually (Pytorch, Pytorch-Lightning & Wandb)